qchenevier/MBA_memoire/doc/reaction_organization.md

 - Contractors (that primarily "rent out" human assets) had performance in the middle of the pack [@PeterWeill2011].

 - Financial and physical landlords were the poorest performing of the common business models [@PeterWeill2011].
 Finance asset are a special type of Information-based asset which doesn't benefit of low marginal cost economics, because Money is "engineered" to maintain its value over time (according to the main [properties of money](https://en.wikipedia.org/wiki/Money#Properties)) and hence cannot be duplicated infinitely and freely.
 Money is a special kind of Information, of which the creation mechanisms are carefully monitored.
 In other words, Financial and physical landlords have business models based on management of scarcity and don't benefit from the low marginal costs economics.

-#### Use financial pressure to trigger change by divesting & reinvesting.

-The willingness of top management to undertake the necessary efforts for, and accept the ensuing risks of, digital transformation endeavors often depends on the competitiveness of the current core business.
-Managers may not see the urgency for embarking on digital transformation.
-However, markets can change quickly and acting too late can be fatal.
-Increasing financial pressure on the current core business might be the trigger that convinces management of the need for action [@Hess2016].

-How Will You Finance the Digital Transformation Endeavor?
-If a company is already financially struggling, its options for financing digital transformations will be severely limited [@Hess2016].

-Buy or sell businesses in your portfolio?
-The growth and profitability of some businesses become less attractive in a digital world, and the capabilities needed to compete change as well.
-Companies that lack sufficient scale or expect a significant digital downside should consider divesting businesses [@Hirt2014].

-We need a reconceptualization of the role of digital connections within a firm’s corporate portfolio of products and services (its scope) to better prescribe its digital business strategy [@Bharadwaj2013].
-In other words, digital connections should lead the divestment and investment decisions in a portfolio.

 ### Update the organization's information processing